monalippatil/Analysis-on-the-ASB-Dataset/README.md

-# Gathering Creative Insights about Australia by Analysing Australian Bureau of Statistics (ASB) Census from 2011 until 2021.
+# Gathering Creative Insights about Australia by analysing Australian Bureau of Statistics (ASB) Census from 2011 until 2021.

 ## Objective